danieljaderpellattiero/multi-model-forecasting-for-finance/README.md

 - The models will locally export the graphs of each stocks datasets and the graphs of the respective forecasts. ( _graphs will be located inside the `./M{model_number}/images/data-preprocessing` and `./M{model_number}/images/predictions` folders_ )
 - The models will export in a csv file the forecasted values and all the error metrics needed to use the predictions of the various models jointly. ( _csv files will be located inside the `./M{model_number}/predictions` folder_ )

-> NdR: models code documentation will be enriched at a later date.
+> NdR: Models code documentation will be enriched at a later date.

 ## The Multi-model

 ### How to use it

-> Assumption: suppose we ran the models for 1 test run on the MSFT ticker.
+> Assumption: Suppose we ran the models for 1 test run on the MSFT ticker.

 1. Create inside `./MultiModel/data` a folder named `MSFT`.
 2. Place inside the aforementioned folder the stock data. ( _data can be taken from `./M3/data/MSFT/test_run_0/[training|validation|test].csv`\, taking care to add the "test\_run\_0\_" prefix to each csv file name_ )